What makes a logo enduring? What makes one logo stand the test of time and remain in people’s memory, and another fade away or seem outdated?

 5. Does it scale well?

-In the digital age we live in, a logo needs to perform at the size of a billboard as well as the size of a favicon.
-Simplicity helps, but you also have to consider line thickness, the distance between letters and shapes, and even creating multiple variations of the logo.
+In the digital age, a logo needs to perform at the size of a billboard as well as the size of a favicon.
+Simplicity helps, but you also have to consider line thickness, the distance between letters and shapes, and even creating variations of the logo.

 If the lines are too thick, they can get muddy at small sizes.
 If too thin they can begin to disappear.
 If the letters and shapes are too close they can lose their distinction at smaller sizes.
 These are all important details to consider in order to have the most versatile logo.